Hugh Tracey

-Hugh Travers Tracey was an English ethnomusicologist.
+Hugh Travers Tracey (29 January 1903–23 October 1977) was a British ethnomusicologist.
 He and his wife collected and archived music from Southern and Central Africa.
 From the 1920s through the 1970s, Tracey made over 35,000 recordings of African folk music.
 He popularized the mbira (a musical instrument of the Shona people) internationally under the name kalimba.

-Hugh Tracy saw the importance of music within culture when he worked a tobacco farm in Southern Rhodesia.
+Hugh Tracey saw the importance of music within culture when he worked a tobacco farm in Southern Rhodesia.
 Here, he experienced music that displayed beliefs and morals, which inspired him to make his field recordings.
-He wanted to stop the loss of traditional music and culture from modernity and recoded all of his field recordings from rural areas that still held onto traditional culture and ideas.
+He wanted to stop the loss of traditional music and culture from modernity and recorded all of his field recordings from rural areas that still held onto traditional culture and ideas.

 Life and career

 Tracey was born in Willand, Devon, in 1903.
 In the late 1920s Tracey was a farmer in rural Devon, when he decided to travel to Southern Rhodesia, current Zimbabwe.
 There he continued to work as a farmer, but became deeply interested in the local music.
 In 1934, he left farming to work in the South African Broadcasting Corporation.
 In 1947, he established the African Music Society in Roodepoort, South Africa.